x

 You can define the port your game server uses in CreateServer:

-you specify the port in the CreateServer(...) function and can be pretty much any portnumber, well any 16-bit number anyway (its always good to check up on http://IANA.com, to avoid common ports) usually anywhere from 5000 to 48000 or so should be pretty "safe" port numbers.
+you specify the port in the CreateServer(...) function and can be pretty much any portnumber, well any 16-bit number anyway (its always good to check up on IANA.com, to avoid common ports) usually anywhere from 5000 to 48000 or so should be pretty "safe" port numbers.

 From perlohmann: Unity ports and custom server setup